RokkuDayo/NeptuniaVS_Camera-Tools/README.md

 - Pausing the world also seems to mess with the game's temporal anti-aliasing solution.
 It is hard for me to pinpoint what exactly is happening but there is no denying that the game gets more aliased when frozen.

-- Freezing the world messes up the temporal anti-aliasing somehow, hard to pinpoint what exactly is the source of the problem but there is no denying that the game gets aliased when it is frozen.

 - Turning this into something easier to use than a cheat table would be nice, but getting this working properly is the top priority.